TeamEXR/shutan-dev-wiki/Chapter 2.2.md

-# Chapter 2.2: Using electricity to do Binary Math
+# Chapter 2.2: Using Boolean Algebra to make electricty do Binary Math

 Boolean Algebra is a branch of mathematic where math nerds grab a bunch of "True" and "False" values and do logic operations on them.
 It's goal is to state every logic question as math functions and solve them using math rules.